khulnasoft/devkit/docs/dev/merge-diff.md

 Now, say you do a build of this LLB and export the `combined` stage as a container image to a registry.
-If you were to then repeat the same build with the same instance of Buildkit, each part of the build should be cached, resulting in no work needing to be done and no layers needing to be exported or pushed to the registry.
+If you were to then repeat the same build with the same instance of Devkit, each part of the build should be cached, resulting in no work needing to be done and no layers needing to be exported or pushed to the registry.